deoclabber/CIF-Junior/README.md

 Public repository for CIF (Coding is Fun) junior students.

 ## Introduction
 CIF is an open-source organization for students (grade 5 - grade 8) who are interested in Python.
-It provides knowledge for basic syntax, casting, input, loops, lists.
+It provides knowledge for basic syntax, casting, input, loops, lists, Turtle.
 If you are interested, please enroll your child by clicking this link [here](https://www.itisfun.org/).

 ## Classes
 We have 20 classes in total (3 covered). *We learned about Medium during class 2 but it's supposed to be during class 1.